HatmanWGrey/HatmanWGrey/README.md

 - 👀 I’m interested in AI, Game Development, Cybersecurity, and Computer science
 - 🌱 I’m currently learning Starting ML and AI prompting, Distributed Systems, and starting various Cyber Security Projects.
 - 💞️ I’m looking to collaborate on ... well there's a lot of repos
 - 📫 How to reach me: hatmanwgrey@gmail.com
-- 😄 Pronouns: You don't get this data for free
 - ⚡ Fun fact: I have a lot of projects.
 Feel free to look!

 What's the point of this profile?
 This is supposed to give a quick overview of my projects.
+Currently in progress: Secure Web App

 Table of Contents
-- This is the start for now.
+- This is the start for now, currently there's no projects to list yet.

 LICENSE
 AI disclaimer: